maidsafe/safe_network/sn_node_manager/README.md

 The most common scenario for using a local network is for development, but you can also use it to exercise a lot of features locally.
 For more details, please see the 'Using a Local Network' section of the [main README](https://github.com/maidsafe/safe_network/tree/node-man-readme?tab=readme-ov-file#using-a-local-network).

-Once you've finished, run `safenode-manager kill` to dispose the local network.
+Once you've finished, run `safenode-manager local kill` to dispose the local network.